Chaim Goldberg: Discovering Modernism

 Pervasive in his watercolors, one can see the ‘stained glass’ look that he developed in 1963.
 He added in the studio the black lines to the color areas as a final step.

 This developed by accident: His son, Shalom, recalls accompanying his father on a painting trip to Tiberias.
 "He began his outdoor painting session by making his preliminary pencil composition and then splashed the watercolors on the sheet, brushing the color once and orienting it by the areas he sketched out, however, the session was cut short by a sudden rainstorm."
 Goldberg and his son packed up and returned to the studio with the drying watercolors, being held horizontally, still taped to his boards, and he set them aside on a countertop he had in the studio.
 "The next morning," his son recalls, "he unpacked a purchase of black magic markers and sat down to try them out on the newly coated watercolors.
 To his surprise, the black lines became a look he welcomed and which he began to apply to most of his work with water-based paints.
 Beginning with this accidental interruption, he evolved, progressing quickly, a unique style that found its way into all his other themes, even his abstract work."

-Second shtetl period
+Second Shtetl Period

 Once ensconced in his large studio, Goldberg began to create large paintings that depicted Jewish life he recalled in his Shtetl of Kazimierz Dolny.
-During this period, of 1960-1966, he created some of his best-known paintings, such as The Wedding (in the collection of the Spertus Museum, Chicago); The Shtetl (in the collection of the Metropolitan Museum of Art, NY); Simchat Torah (in a private collection, NY); and Don't Forget.
+During this period, of 1960–1966, he created some of his best-known paintings, such as The Wedding (in the collection of the Spertus Museum, Chicago); The Shtetl (in the collection of the Metropolitan Museum of Art, NY); Simchat Torah (in a private collection, NY); and Don't Forget.

 Goldberg creating a hand-engraved image on a copper plate.